ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 Are you starting to see the difference?
 Do you sense the benefits?

-Designing custom UI components with tags and attributes instead of classes is fun!
-And it's better.
+Designing custom UI components with tags and attributes instead of classes is fun and it's better.
 It is objectively better:

-* Enables UI engineers to design components with a high-level API instead of a boilerplate tag and list of classes
+* Enables UI engineers to design components with a meaningful API instead of a boilerplate tag and list of classes
-* No more OOCSS, BEM, or similar attempts to engineer around the problems with class-based design
 * Custom tags have strong semantic meaning and are easily identifiable: `<badge>` vs. `<span class="badge">`
+* No more BEM or similar methodologies for engineering around the problems with class-based design
 * The `class` attribute is still usable and if it is used it won't dilute your code, e.g. `<icon name="phone" class="foo bar baz">`
 * In so many cases you can ditch the need for abstraction, e.g. `{{> "icon" name="phone"}}` or `<OverEngineeredIcon name="phone"/>` is replaced with `<icon name="phone"></icon>`
-* The result is clean, uniform markup since custom components use real HTML just like the rest of your markup
+* The result is standards-based clean, uniform markup since custom components use real HTML just like the rest of your markup
-* Using custom tags and attributes is officially supported!
-It's how HTML thought we'd design custom components, but we instead went crazy for classes
+* Using custom tags and attributes is officially supported.
+It's how HTML thought we'd design custom components, but we instead went crazy for classes!
 * Custom tags set you up perfectly for future improvements.
 How so?
 Let’s get into that now.

 ### Component evolution